Dearborn, Michigan: Economy

-Ford Motor Company has its world headquarters in Dearborn.
-In addition its Dearborn campus contains many research, testing, finance, and some production facilities.
+The world headquarters of Ford Motor Company is in Dearborn.
+Its Dearborn campus contains many research, testing, finance, and some production facilities.
 Ford Land controls the numerous properties owned by Ford, including sales and leasing to unrelated businesses, such as the Fairlane Town Center shopping mall.
 DFCU Financial, the largest credit union in Michigan, was created for Ford and related companies' employees.

 One of the largest employers in Dearborn is Oakwood Healthcare System (now a part of Beaumont Health) H. Other major employers include auto suppliers like Visteon, education facilities such as Henry Ford College, and museums such as The Henry Ford.
 Other businesses headquartered in Dearborn include Carhartt (clothing), Eppinger (fishing lures), AAA Michigan (insurance), and the Society of Manufacturing Engineers.

 Largest employers

-According to the city's 2015 Comprehensive Annual Financial Report, the largest employers in the city are:
+According to the city's 2022 Comprehensive Annual Financial Report, the largest employers in the city are:

 Education

 Colleges and universities

 University of Michigan–Dearborn and Henry Ford College are located in Dearborn on Evergreen Road and are adjacent to each other.
-Concordia University Dearborn Center, and Central Michigan University both offer classes in Dearborn.
-Career training schools include Kaplan Career Institute, ITT Tech, and Sanford Brown College.
+Central Michigan University offers classes in Dearborn.
+Career training schools include Kaplan Career Institute.

 Primary and secondary schools

 Dearborn residents, along with a small portion of Dearborn Heights residents, attend Dearborn Public Schools.
-The system operates 34 schools including three major high schools: Fordson High School, Dearborn High School and Edsel Ford High School.
+The system operates 34 schools, including the major high schools Fordson High School, Dearborn High School, and Edsel Ford High School.
 The public schools serve more than 18,000 students in the fourth-largest district in the state.

 Divine Child High School and Elementary School are private schools in Dearborn; the high school is the largest private coed high school in the area.
 Henry Ford Academy is a charter high school inside Greenfield Village and the Henry Ford Museum.
 Another charter secondary school is Advanced Technology Academy.
 Dearborn Schools operated the Clara B. Ford High School inside Vista Maria, a non-profit residential treatment agency for girls in Dearborn Heights.
 Clara B. Ford High School became a charter school in the 2007–08 school year.

 A small portion of the city limits is within the Westwood Community School District.
 The sections of Dearborn within the district are zoned for industrial and commercial uses.

 The Islamic Center of America operates the Muslim American Youth Academy (MAYA), an Islamic elementary and middle school.

 The Roman Catholic Archdiocese of Detroit operates Sacred Heart Elementary School.
 It previously operated the St. Alphonsus School in Dearborn.
-In 2003 the archdiocese closed the high school of St. Alphonsus; and in 2005 closed the St. Alphonsus elementary school.
+In 2003 the archdiocese closed the high school of St. Alphonsus, and in 2005 closed the St. Alphonsus elementary school.

 Global Educational Excellence operates multiple charter schools in Dearborn: Riverside Academy Early Childhood Center, Riverside Academy East Campus (K-5), and Riverside Academy West Campus (6–12).

 Dearborn Christian School closed in 2014.